gAndy50/EuWinBGI/README.txt

 your own risk.
 You may not hold the developer responsible for anything you do with this software.
 You may not claim you wrote the original wrapper source code.
 Programs you write using this wrapper are free to distribute as you please.

+NOTE: This only runs under the 32-bit version of Euphoria.